 Some additional sources of data regarding affordability of electricity are those collected by non-governmental organizations.
 For example, the non-for-profit organization “Latet” conducts a survey among the underprivileged households with which it works (monthly assistance in the form of food baskets to 60,000 families and 1,000 Holocaust survivors).
 “Latet” found that more than 50% of the respondents (n=1357) either have equipment to heat or cool the house but cannot afford to use it, or do not possess and cannot afford to buy any cooling or heating appliances whatsoever.
 Approximately 40% of the respondents were disconnected from water or electricity because they could not pay the bills (LATET, Alternative Poverty Report, 2021).

 Access to electricity in Israel

 As in all developed economies, access rates to electricity in Israel are set at 100%.
 Yet, a large community, composed of approx. 84,000 members of the Bedouin ethnic minority, is living off-grid; this group experiences extreme energy poverty (Teschner et al., 2020).
 Across the Negev, a large desert region in Israel, there are 34 villages over which there is an ongoing dispute with the State concerning land-tenure rights and legal status.
 These unrecognized villages have limited access to healthcare facilities and schools, and lack access to other infrastructure including paved roads, public transportation, sewage system, garbage collection, running water and the electrical and communication networks.
 According to studies, many households in these villages have installed solar panels and batteries, which provide electricity for basic needs.
-In addition, many still use wood fuel in open fire or diesel generators, as depicted in Figure 2.
+In addition, many still use wood fuel in open fire or diesel generators.